codinBabe/women-techstar/README.md

-women techstar assignments and tasks
+This repo contain women techsters tasks and assignments